xigxog/kubefox/docs/getting_started/tutorials/graphql.md

     invalid: event context is invalid
 ```

 A little further down, we can see the reasons.
-The first error is
+The first error is:

 ```text
     message: Var "subPath" not found but is required.